spade69/ADT-Algorithm/README.md

 # ADT-Algorithm
-DataStructrue and Algorithm, mainly implementation in Java
+DataStructrue and Algorithm, mainly implemented in Java